NeurodataWithoutBorders/nwbinspector/docs/best_practices/nwbfile_metadata.rst

 Experiment Description
 ~~~~~~~~~~~~~~~~~~~~~~

-The :py:attr:`~pynwb.file.NWBFile.institution` field should be specified.
-This helps provide context for understanding
+The ``experiment_description`` field of an :nwb-schema:ref:`sec-NWBFile` should be specified.
+This helps provide
-the contents of the NWBFile.
+context for understanding the contents of the file.

 Check function: :py:meth:`~nwbinspector.checks.nwbfile_metadata.check_experiment_description`